 Fairfax

-- Ideal for: Urban riders, commuters, or fitness cyclists who prefer flat bars.
+Ideal For: Urban riders, commuters, recreational cyclists

 Kentfield